lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- I gave a talk on machine learning & multiscale modeling at Queen's University, Department of Mechanical and Material Engineering.
+(Feb.
+10, 2021)
+- We developed [hPINN](https://arxiv.org/abs/2102.04626) for inverse design/topology optimization.
+(Feb.
+9, 2021)
 - Our paper on DeepXDE was published in [SIAM Review](https://doi.org/10.1137/19M1274067).
 (Feb.
 4, 2021)
 - I gave a talk on machine learning & multiscale modeling at University of Pennsylvania, Department of Chemical and Biomolecular Engineering.
 (Feb.
 3, 2021)
 - Our [systems-biology PINN](https://doi.org/10.1371/journal.pcbi.1007575) is highlighted on [Nature Computational Science](https://doi.org/10.1038/s43588-020-00020-9).
 (Jan.
 14, 2021)